Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 # :six: Results Obtained

-## :six::one: What are the key metrics
+## :six::one: What are the key metrics?

 According to the machine learning results we obtained, `PageValues`, `ExitRates`, `ProductRelated Duration`, `ProductRelated` and `BounceRates` are the top 5 attributes with the greatest influence.